-Some banks charge a fee just to have an account.
-These monthly maintenance fees are an automatic feature, and they run between $5 and $20 per month, depending on where you bank and what services you sign up for.
-For most, that kind of fee will more than eat up any interest you earn throughout the year, and you might even have a hard time keeping your account balance above zero.
+Some banks charge a fee just to hold an account with them.
+Known as monthly maintenance fees or monthly service fees, these bank fees range from $5 to $20 per month depending on where you bank and the services you sign up for.
+Such fees might eat up any interest you earn throughout the year on an interest-bearing account, and you might even have a hard time keeping your account balance above zero as a result.

+Use a free account that does not come with maintenance fees.
 Free banking is still a reality.
-After the financial crisis, big banks made big news by cutting free checking accounts (and increasing maintenance fees).
-However, plenty of banks still offer free checking.
-Online banks are a quick and easy source for free banking, as they rarely have minimum requirements or monthly fees.
-If you want the benefits of a brick-and-mortar bank (bank branches are still useful), look for smaller local institutions like regional banks.
+As a result of an amendment to the Dodd-Frank Act that passed after the financial crisis, big banks eliminated free checking accounts, increasing maintenance fees.
+However, plenty of banks still offer them.
+Online banks are a quick and easy source of free banking, as they rarely have minimum requirements or monthly service fees.
+If you want the benefits of a brick-and-mortar bank (bank branches are still useful), look for smaller local institutions, such as regional banks.
 Credit unions, which are owned by their customers, are also a great option for free checking.

-- Setting up direct deposit of your pay into your bank account (sometimes a minimum of $500 per month is required)
+- Setting up direct deposit of your paycheck into your bank account (sometimes a minimum amount per month is required)

 - Keeping your account balance above a certain level ($1,000, for example)